Our Partner Universities

-The partner universities we’ve listed below are selected based on our years of experience with their excellent programs, exceptional facilities, reputation, and feedback from our students.
+The partner universities listed below have been selected based on our years of experience with their excellent programs, their exceptional facilities, reputation, and feedback from our students.
 Berlin Medical Academy graduates who have studied at these schools have gone on to have successful careers throughout the European Union and in their home countries.

 The University of Warsaw was established in 1809.
 For over 200 years, the school has produced highly trained doctors.
-Today it is the largest school of medicine in Poland and one of the most prestigious.
+Today it is the largest school of medicine in Poland, and one of the most prestigious.